 However, if you have a pressure washer – you’re at a big advantage.
 A pressure washer will help you to clean those tough stains that are usually stuck onto the floor mats.

-Car carpets are usually the dirtiest part which almost always has some tough stains.
+Car carpets are usually the dirtiest part which almost always has some tough stains such as blood stains, wine, food stains, pen stains, pet hair, etc.

 If you have a car carpet extractor, do the same thing as with the seats.
-The only difference is that you should use a harder brush.
-Carpets aren’t as sensible as car seats, and a harder brush will help you clean those stains easier.
+The only difference is that you should use a stiffer brush.
+Carpets aren’t as sensible as car seats, and a stiffer brush will help you clean those stains more easily.

 When it comes to cleaning plastic parts such as the dashboard, doors, steering wheel, gearbox, etc., it’s pretty simple.